maxwalts/maxwalts/README.md

 # Hey, I'm Max
 I am a senior at the University of Michigan studying Computer Science and Business.
 I am also an advisor for [Michigan Venture Club](https://www.mvcumich.com).
-I'm working on [something new](https://storepeeker.com).
+I launched [this app.](https://liquorprinter.com) I'm working on [something new](https://storepeeker.com).

 ## About
 - 🔭 I do event and portrait photography.
 [Here](https://drive.google.com/drive/folders/1HLzzaSd7ggJCKS3IrMFvo_puVJPwdqkY?usp=share_link) are some shots I did for a recent event at Stanford.